pierreHmbt/CP_ranking/README.md

 ## Container

-The reposity contains the code and one notebook.
+The reposity contains one notebook to run our method and the code from [https://gist.github.com/fabianp/2020955](https://gist.github.com/fabianp/2020955), which implements RankSVM.